 Here are some healthy and delicious recipes you can include in your low carb diet:

 1. Zucchini noodles

-A portion of 100 g of these noodles has about 59 calories, 1.1 g of protein, 5 g of fat and 3 g of carbs.
+100 grams contains about 59 calories, 1.1 g protein, 5 g fat, and 3 g carbohydrates.

 - 1 teaspoon of coconut oil or olive oil;